npci/falcon/examples/README.md

   ```
   helm install filestore -n filestore helm-charts/filestore/ -f examples/filestore/values.yaml --create-namespace
   ```
-  If you have your own domain, image and ingress class.
-Then update the below mentioned values in the [examples/filestore/values.yaml](./filestore/values.yaml).
+  If you have your own HLF domain, then update it under `.Values.global.hlf_domain` in the below mentioned values [examples/filestore/values.yaml](./filestore/values.yaml).
-  - image
-  - global.hlf_domain
-  - ingress.className

   Once deployed, you will see the resources and an ingress with hostname `filestore.my-hlf-domain.com`.
 This will be your filestore end point.
 Exec into any of your running pods in the same cluster and check with a curl request to make sure that everything is working as expected.
+If you have your own custom domain/subdomain DNS for the filestore FQDN, then you can use `.Values.hostOverride` to input your own FQDN.
+Optionally you can add TLS cert to this ingress resource.
+To do that, you can create a kubenetes secret of tls type and provide it here in `.Values.ingress.tls.secretName`

+  ***IMP*** If you're changing the filestore release name/ingress port/host then you will have to update the other values file where it has a reference.

   ```
   curl http://filestore.my-hlf-domain.com:30001